A deep dive into San Francisco-based architecture firm Garcia Tamjidi and the professional journey of two of California’s staple architects.

-“We were 20 to 30 students working in a sea of desks,” recalls Tamjidi of the time the duo spent studying their craft together.
-The desks were always pushed together and became the aspiring architects’ work stations throughout each term, he added.
+“We were twenty to thirty students working in a sea of desks,” recalls Tamjidi of the time the duo spent studying their craft together.
+The desks were always pushed together and became the aspiring architects’ work stations throughout each term.
 Once graduation rolled around, Garcia and Tamjidi’s ambitious plans of launching their own firm suffered the fate of so many undergraduate dreams gone by as the two anxiously ventured off into the workforce determined to get their feet into the doors of respected California design firms.

 As it turned out, the pair both landed at Kaplan McLaughlin Diaz Architects, a gargantuan San Francisco-based firm founded in 1963 with ongoing projects around the globe.
 While the two architects were happy to have found respectable work, they felt stifled at times by the corporate environment and lack of opportunity to spread their creative wings.
 Eventually, Tamjidi moved on to work in Los Angeles and Garcia found work elsewhere in San Francisco, but the two never lost touch.

-“We would talk by phone a lot during those years,” said Garcia.
+“We would talk by phone a lot during those years,” says Garcia.
 “Farid would tell me what was happening in LA and I would do the same for San Francisco.”

 As time went on and the two architects’ careers evolved, the gravitational pull that had them regularly seated side-by-side one another in that Berkeley sea of desks manifested itself professionally.
 In 1997, the two decided to follow through on their earlier plans and launch Garcia Tamjidi Architects.
 Today, the firm operates out of a robust San Francisco office, but it took time and patience to propel them to where they exist today within the ecosystem of modern design firms.